Thanks to opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors

-.
-In this comparison, we will compare Betterment vs TD Ameritrade Essential Portfolios to see which robo-advisor is better.
+, we know our robos inside and out.
+For this review, we will compare Betterment vs TD Ameritrade Essential Portfolios to see which robo-advisor is better.

-Overall, both Betterment and TD Ameritrade Essential Portfolios are rated 4.50 stars.
-And, as far as individual category awards go, TD Ameritrade Essential Portfolios posted awards Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service, while Betterment found itself with Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+Overall, Betterment takes the upper hand with 5.00 stars over TD Ameritrade Essential Portfolios's 4.50 stars.
+And, as far as individual category awards go, TD Ameritrade Essential Portfolios finished with awards Best in Class - Investment Approach, while Betterment came up with Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools.